zicna/js-advanced-functions-introduction-to-context-lab/README.md

 standardized in the 2000s.
 Guess what it's called? [`mapReduce`][mapreduce].
 It was pioneered and advanced as part of the secret sauce that made a small little company from Mountain View, California called Google become the giant it is today.
-Today you can use it under the name of [Apache Hadoop][Hadoop]
+Today you can use it under the name of [Apache Hadoop][hadoop]

 The "Go" programming language is built around building and processing records at scale.
 Record-oriented programming is not likely to go away any time soon.